How inaction or partial action by social media platforms enables the continuous spread of disinformation

 In January 2020, we published an investigation, well-covered in the press by POLITICO EU, showing how a new alternative media France Libre 24 (FL24), which spreads disinformation and polarising content in French, had been hiding its ties to members of the Polish far-right.

 One of the main France Libre 24 contributors, designated as “head of publication” after the release of our investigation, was called Anne Van Gelder.
 Despite many efforts, we have not been able to find clear evidence that this person exists and several clues suggest that the picture used to create the Facebook profile under the name “Anne Van Gelder” is an AI-generated profile picture.
 As mentioned in several of Facebook’s Coordinated Inauthentic Behavior Reports, the use of “fictitious accounts and personas as a central part of their operations to mislead people about who they are and what they are doing” infringes Facebook policies.
-And yet, as of June 2021, the account of Anne Van Gelder remains on the platform despite our communication about this matter with the company.
-Moreover, while Twitter rapidly took some action and banned the small FL24 Twitter account, Facebook decided to not ban the FL24 Facebook page.
+And yet, as of January 2022, the account of Anne Van Gelder remains on the platform despite our communication about this matter with the company.
+Moreover, while Twitter rapidly took some action and banned the small FL24 Twitter account, Facebook has still not banned the FL24 Facebook page as of today.
 Since January 2020, this page has doubled its number of followers (from 20k followers to 40k followers).
-Worryingly, FL24 has continued to appear in multiple fact-checking articles as a source and amplificator of disinformation (see here, here, or here).
+Worryingly, FL24 has continued to appear in multiple fact-checking articles as a source and amplifier of disinformation (see here, here, or here).
 An analysis from NewsGuard Tech even ranked FL24 as the leading French-speaking website with regards to the spread and amplification of COVID-19 disinformation.
 While Facebook could have acted against a disinformation actor, they have allowed FL24 to become a major hub for COVID-19 disinformation in France.

 Tierra Pura: How a small Spanish-speaking conspiracy website with ties to the Epoch Times can still expand its activities on Facebook